HKati/pulse-release-gates-0.1/docs/PULSE_memory_trace_v0_walkthrough.md

 - **Paradox zone histogram (weighted)** – same zones, but each run is weighted by its overall tension / risk, so a few very tense runs can dominate.
 - **Paradox tension histogram** – distribution of the scalar "max tension" metric across runs (low / medium / high tails).

+### Field curvature and stability tags (Δ-hajlás)

+The memory / trace dashboard v0 can optionally surface a simple field-curvature signal derived from the Stability Map:

+- per-state `delta_curvature` (value + band),
+- and a discrete `stability_tag` emitted by the Decision Engine.

+At a high level:

+- **delta_curvature.value**
+  is a normalised second-derivative style measure over the instability
+  history: how sharply the field bends around this state.
+- **delta_curvature.band**
+  buckets the raw value into `low`, `medium` or `high` (with `n/a` for states where curvature is not defined).
+- **stability_tag**
+  is a coarse label for low-instability states:
+  - `stable_good` – low instability and low/medium field curvature,
+  - `unstably_good` – low instability but *high* field curvature.

+The exact thresholds for `low` / `medium` / `high` are not meant to be hard guarantees; they are developer-facing heuristics that highlight regimes where:

+- the gates and instability score look fine,
+- but the underlying EPF field is bending aggressively.

+In practice, you can read these signals as:

+- `stable_good`:
+  everything points in the same direction – both the metrics and the field curvature look clean.
+- `unstably_good`:
+  a “good on paper” decision that happens in a tightly curved region of the field.
+These are often the most interesting runs to investigate in the Pro form or in deeper trace views.

+None of these signals change gate behaviour in v0 – they are purely diagnostic tags layered on top of the existing topology and decision traces.

 #### How to read these plots in practice